MonashBioinformaticsPlatform/15-07-swc-r-intro-r/reference.md

 :   A remark in a program that is intended to help human readers understand what is going on, but is ignored by the computer.
 Comments in Python, R, and the Unix shell start with a `#` character and run to the end of the line; comments in SQL start with `--`, and other languages have other conventions.

 conditional statement
 :   A statement in a program that might or might not be executed depending on whether a test is true or false.
+In R, these are `if` statements.

 documentation
 :   Human-language text written to explain what software does, how it works, or how to use it.

-encapsulation
-:   The practice of hiding something's implementation details so that the rest of a program can worry about *what* it does rather than *how* it does it.

 for loop
 :   A loop that is executed once for each value in some kind of set, list, or range.
 See also: [while loop](#while-loop).